top of page

 Set in a post-famine region of western Germany left to decay after ideological defiance, Trembling Men Before the Stillness of Gods and Machines follows Jakob, a hybrid human whose emotional life has been systematically neutralized by implanted neural technology.
 When he returns to his childhood home in the Mosel Valley—a landscape permanently altered by a state-sanctioned catastrophe—his carefully regulated inner world begins to falter.

-Reunited with an aging father whose volatile tenderness stands in stark contrast to Jakob’s own interior life, and a step-mother whose attentiveness and warmth conceal a life narrowed by care, Jakob finds himself suspended between the machine equilibrium he has learned to inhabit and the unprocessed grief that lingers in the land and family he once left behind.
+Reunited with an aging father whose volatile tenderness exists in stark contrast to Jakob’s interior life, and a stepmother whose warmth and intuitive openness register what he does not, Jakob finds himself suspended between the machine equilibrium he has learned to inhabit and the unprocessed grief that lingers in the land and family he once left behind.

 Complicating this return is Jakob’s increasing gravitation toward Manu-1, an advanced artificial intelligence that offers stillness, coherence, and relief from emotional ambiguity.
-Its presence intensifies the question Jakob cannot avoid: what parts of himself must be surrendered in order to remain at peace.
+As Jakob spends more time in its presence, he arrives at a question he cannot avoid: what parts of himself must be surrendered in order to remain at peace.

 What We Became in the Dark That Carried Us